 I am a postdoctoral fellow at Utrecht University.
 I work in political theory/philosophy, in the interdisciplinary tradition of politics, philosophy and economics.
 In autumn 2019 I am a visiting scholar at the London School of Economics & Political Science.

 I work on a research project entitled "Private Property and Political Power in a Liberal-Democratic Society", led by Rutger Claassen.
-My sub-project focuses on business corporations.
+We recently launched a Massive Online Open Course course on Inequality and Democracy that's free for anyone to take.
+My own research focuses on business corporations.
 I am investigating the idea of market competition as a device to keep corporations accountable to the public good.
 I am also interested in other proposals to keep corporations accountable, for example by cultivating countervailing forces such as labour unions.

 In 2017, I completed my PhD at the University of York, entitled, "Democracy and its Relationship with the Market: Impartial Instrumentalism in Politics and Constitutional Design."
 I develop an epistemic justification of democracy, and look at how markets pose a challenge to democracy justified in these terms.